SarahFahmy98/sql-data-warehouse-project/README.md

-# Data Warehouse and Analytics Project
+# Data Warehouse Project

-Welcome to the **Data Warehouse and Analytics Project** repository! 🚀
+Welcome to the **Data Warehouse Project** repository! 🚀
-This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.
+In this project, I designed and implemented a full modern Data Warehouse following the Medallion Architechtiure (Bronze-Silver-Gold), including ETL processes and data modelling.

 ---
 ## 🏗️ Data Architecture